brotherhui/15-practice-axon-saga-simple/README.md

 # 15-practice-axon-saga-simple
 axon with in memory db, without rabbitmq or mysql. used saga, h2 and with h2 console enabled

-This is the workable version.
+This is the workable version and simplest version.
+Base on the concept in this version, you will understand axon and CQRS better.
+Then you can easily enhance it with rabbitmq or kafka.

 Thanks to https://github.com/AxonFramework/AxonBank, when you finish my example and then go to see AxonBank, you will understand the concept better.
 Please read Domain Driver Design for Axon